Detection of Gravitational Wave Signals from Precessing Binary Black Hole Systems using Convolutional Neural Network: Abstract

 \section{Abstract}

-Current searches for gravitational waves (\GW) from black hole binaries with the LIGO and Virgo observatories are limited to using the analytical models computed for the systems with spins of the black holes aligned (or anti-aligned) with the orbital angular momentum of the binary.
-The observation of black hole binaries with precessing spins (spins not aligned/anti-aligned with the orbital angular momentum) could provide unique astrophysical insights into the formation of these sources; thus, it is crucial to design a search scheme to detect compact binaries with precession spins.
-It has been shown that the detection of compact binaries carrying precessing spins is not achievable with aligned-spins template waveforms.
-Efforts have been made to construct the template banks to detect the precessing binaries using the matched filtering based detection pipelines.
-However, in the absence of robust methods and huge computational requirements, the precessing searches, more or less, still remain a challenge.
-This work introduces a detection scheme for the binary black holes to classify them into aligned and precessing systems using a convolution neural network (\CNN).
-We treat the detection of the $\GW$ signals from $\BBH$ systems as a classification problem.
-Our architecture first classifies data as $\GW$ signals originated from binary black holes ($\BBH$) or noise and then it further classifies the detected $\BBH$ systems as precessing or non-precessing (aligned/anti-aligned) systems.
-Our classifier with an accuracy of $\approx$ 99\% classifies between noise and the signal and with an accuracy of $\approx$ 91\% it classifies the detected signals into aligned and precessing signals.
-We have also extended our analysis for a multi-detector framework and tested the performance of our designed architecture on $\O1$, $\O2$ and $\O3$ data to identify the detected $\BBH$ events as aligned and precessing events.
+Current searches for gravitational waves (GWs) from black hole binaries using the LIGO and Virgo observatories are limited to analytical models for systems with black hole spins aligned (or anti-aligned) with the orbital angular momentum of the binary.
+Detecting black hole binaries with precessing spins (spins not aligned or anti-aligned with the orbital angular momentum) is crucial for gaining unique astrophysical insights into the formation of these sources.
+Therefore, it is essential to develop a search strategy capable of identifying compact binaries with precessing spins.
+Aligned-spin waveform models are inadequate for detecting compact binaries with high precessing spins.
+While several efforts have been made to construct template banks for detecting precessing binaries using matched filtering, this approach requires many templates to cover the entire search parameter space, significantly increasing the computational cost.
+This work explores the detection of GW signals from binary black holes (BBH) with both aligned and precessing spins using a convolutional neural network (CNN).
+We frame the detection of GW signals from aligned or precessing BBH systems as a hierarchical binary classification problem.
+The first CNN model classifies strain data as either pure noise or noisy signals (GWs from BBH).
+A second CNN model then classifies the detected noisy signal data as originating from either precessing or non-precessing (aligned/anti-aligned) systems.
+Using simulated data, the trained classifier distinguishes between noise and noisy GW signals with more than 99\% accuracy.
+The second classifier further differentiates between aligned and highly precessing signals with around 95\% accuracy.
+We extended our analysis to a multi-detector framework by performing a coincident test.
+Additionally, we tested the performance of our trained architecture on data from the first three observation runs (O1, O2, and O3) of LIGO and Virgo to identify detected BBH events as either aligned or precessing.